AtharvaKailasKadam/Basic--Rock-Paper-Scissors--Game/README.md

+🪨📄✂️ Rock Paper Scissors Game:- A simple and interactive Rock Paper Scissors game built with HTML, CSS, and JavaScript.
+Play against the computer in a fun match of logic and luck, with a responsive UI, basic animations, and score tracking.
+Great for beginners exploring web development and JavaScript.

 # ✊🖐✌️ Rock Paper Scissors Game

 ![HTML](https://img.shields.io/badge/HTML-5-E34F26?style=flat&logo=html5&logoColor=white)
 ![CSS](https://img.shields.io/badge/CSS-TRAE%20AI-264de4?style=flat&logo=css3&logoColor=white)
 ![JavaScript](https://img.shields.io/badge/JavaScript-ES6-F7DF1E?style=flat&logo=javascript&logoColor=black)

-This is a simple **Rock Paper Scissors Game** built using **HTML**, **CSS** (designed with the help of **TRAE AI**), and **JavaScript**.
-The game allows the user to play against the computer with interactive logic and smooth UI.
+This is a simple Rock Paper Scissors game built using **HTML**, **CSS** (with the help of **TRAE AI**), and **JavaScript**.
+The player competes against the computer, which picks a random move.
+The game is interactive, fun, and responsive.

 ---

 ## 🔹 Features

-- Classic Rock 🪨, Paper 📄, Scissors ✂️ gameplay
+- Play Rock 🪨, Paper 📄, or Scissors ✂️
-- User vs Computer with random AI-based choices
+- Random computer opponent logic
+- Score tracking and result display
-- Clean and responsive UI powered by TRAE AI
+- Clean and responsive design using TRAE AI
-- Built by learning from tutorials and web resources
+- Built using tutorials and online sources

+---

+## 📁 Files Included

+- `index.html` – Web page structure
+- `style.css` – CSS styled with TRAE AI patterns
+- `script.js` – Game logic and interactivity

 ---